emieli/ansible-demo/README.md

 SW-2                       : ok=3    changed=0    unreachable=0    failed=0    skipped=0    rescued=0    ignored=0
 ```

 Success!
 All tasks were completed.
 Let us take a moment to look at the generated output and compare it to the actual playbook below.
-A playbook contains a list of "Plays" to perform.
+A playbook contains of a list of "Plays" to perform.
 In this playbook there is only a single play: "Show Arista VLANs".
 It's configured to run on two hosts, SW-1 and SW-2.

 Our play contain three tasks.
 The first task uses the **eos_vlans** module which gather information about the VLANs configured on the switch.
 The result is registered in a variable named **vlans**.
-The following two tasks are two **debug** tasks where the data fetched from the sswitch is printed to the Ansible playbook output.
+The following two tasks are **debug** tasks where the data fetched from the switch is printed to the Ansible playbook output.

 I chose to use two debug statements to illustrate how Ansible can "drill down" into variables to fetch specific values.
 For example, the first debug statement prints the full **vlans** output, which contains three key-value pairs: **changed**, **failed**, **gathered**.
 Since we only fetched data, nothing was changed.
 Fetching the data went well, there was no failure in doing so.
 Finally, the gathered key returned an empty list.
 We can see that it is a list by the **[]**, and we can see that it is empty because there is no text between the brackets.

 In the second debug statement we only print the **vlans.gathered** output, giving us the empty list.
-Drilling down like this is a very powerful feature, allowing Ansible to react to data that is fetched.
+Drilling down like this is a very powerful feature, allowing Ansible to process and modify specific values.
 In this example we only print the data that was returned, but Ansible can do more.

 **playbook_arista_vlans_show.yml**:
 ```yaml